Faster MCMC for Gaussian Latent Position Network Models: Introduction

-The specialized HMC-based sampling strategy we present in this article is specifically intended for Gaussian LPMs \citep{rastelli2016properties}, a class of LPMs for which the link probability function decays like a half-Gaussian probability density function.
+The specialized HMC-based sampling strategy we develop in this article is specifically intended for Gaussian LPMs \citep{rastelli2016properties}, a class of LPMs for which the link probability function decays like a half-Gaussian probability density function.
 This class of LPMs was originally studied because they are easy to work with analytically.
 We show here that the Gaussian-inspired link function also provides computational advantages---the log posterior can be split into Gaussian and non-Gaussian components, thus facilitating efficient integration of HMC via split HMC \citep{shahbaba2014split}.
-Moreover, we further increase the efficiency for sparse networks by developing an exact dyad subsampling scheme based on Firefly Monte Carlo (FlyMC \citep{maclaurin2015firefly}).
-This scheme allows us to subsample that non-edge dyads, decreasing the complexity of the non-Gaussian component of the posterior while maintaining an exact MCMC strategy.
-To ensure a complete LPM fitting algorithm, we also including Markov chain updates for the parameters of the link function, and show that the FlyMC approach can simplify inferring the sparsity parameters.
-Our approach is compatible with inferring the effect of categorical covariates on the link, as well as incorporating prior dependence between latent positions in the network (e.g. as in longitudinal latent position models \citep{kim2018review}).
+Moreover, we further increase the efficiency for sparse networks by developing an exact dyad subsampling scheme based on Firefly Monte Carlo (FlyMC; \cite{maclaurin2015firefly}).
+This scheme allows us to subsample the non-edge dyads, decreasing the complexity of the non-Gaussian component of the posterior while maintaining an exact MCMC strategy.
+To complete the LPM fitting algorithm, we also include Markov chain updates for the parameters of the link function.
+We also extend our sampling strategy to accommodates categorical covariates in the link function, as well as prior dependence between latent positions in the network as in longitudinal latent position models \citep{kim2018review}.